 The Festival d’Angoulême International de la Bande Dessinée celebrates illustrators from around the globe, and their Grand Prix is often considered the comic version of winning a prize at Cannes Film Festival.
 Every year, one cartoonist is honored for their lifetime achievements, as selected by an international group of visual artists.

-This year, Rumiko Takahashi, the mind behind Ranma ½ and Inuyasha, took home the title.
+In 2019, Rumiko Takahashi, the mind behind Ranma ½ and Inuyasha, took home the title.
 She is the second woman to win the Grand Prix, and second Japanese person — only preceded in 2015 by Katsuhiro Otomo, who wrote and illustrated Akira.
+In 2020 Takahashi was awarded a Purple Ribbon by the Japanese government to recognize her vast contribution to the arts.

 Her decision to write shonen manga, a genre mainly catered to male adolescents, was highly criticized at her time.
 In fact, Takahashi faced so much backlash that she refused to be interviewed and photographed until recently, so her stories and characters could speak for themselves.